 12 Jan JANUARY GARDEN CHECKLIST

-1. Plan.
-January is seed catalogue month!
+Plan – January is seed catalogue month!
 Pour over new catalogues that arrive in the mail, make a list of new seeds, and place your order.
 Inventory your existing seeds, and compost any that are too old to sow.
 Make a master plan of your garden.
 Plan for your new garden spaces.
 Observe the changing light patterns that winter brings.

-2. Prepare/Maintain.
-Take stock of all your garden tools — make necessary repairs, sharpen blades, and oil moving parts.
+Prepare/Maintain – Take stock of all your garden tools — make necessary repairs, sharpen blades, and oil moving parts.
 Clean and organize your seed starting supplies, and be sure you have enough seed-starter mix on hand for when your seeds arrive.
 Use a lightweight row cover to protects crops, and be at the ready to cover tender garden plants in case of freeze.

 - Zones 7-10 can plant asparagus crowns and strawberry transplants, and set out transplants of broccoli, cabbage, spinach, lettuce, dill, parsley, cilantro, and chervil.
 Direct sow seeds of arugula, beets, bok choy, carrots, fennel, radishes, turnips, and peas.

 - Zones 7-10 can harvest loads of greens and veggies including broccoli, arugula, cabbage, Brussels sprouts, cauliflower, collards, fennel, spinach, Swiss chard, radishes, leeks, kale, green onions, and mustard.